longkai/essays/articles/2017/hacking-library-network-with-ipv6/README.md

 I won't show the tcpdump output because the protocol payload is encrypted and the filter can be tricky, however, the basic rule is the same as before.

-Another interesting thing is that in the HTTP response header, `X-Cache HIt`.
+Another interesting thing is that in the HTTP response header, `X-Cache: HIT from tianjin.qq.com`.
 It's reasonable since my VPS server residents in Tokyo(Tianjin is not far from Japan).

 We have discussed TCP and it works.
 Another question arisen is that does UDP work?
-You can figure it out by analytics UDP packets, like DNS, DHCP, Broadcast, and so forth.
+You can figure it out by analytics UDP datagram, like DNS, DHCP, Broadcast, and so forth.

 The short answer: since UDP sits above on top of IP layer, UDP via IPv6 is perfectly fine.